 - A truck is assigned to the same pit and route for hours at a time

 Because Blutip's observation (and activation interval) is 1 haul cycle long, we are very likely to capture data in similar conditions (same truck, same route, same load, same weather) with SmartRControl-enabled and SmartRControl-disabled haul cycles.
-This keeps the baseline evergreen through the trial and dramatically outperforms typical before/after baseline approaches.
+This keeps the baseline evergreen through the deployement and dramatically outperforms typical before/after baseline approaches.

-Blutip's data-driven, field-tested approach to performance benchmarking trials reduces your risk and gives you confidence in the results you can expect to see in a full rollout across your mine site.
+Blutip's data-driven, field-tested approach to performance benchmarking reduces your risk and gives you confidence in the results you can expect to see in a full rollout across your mine site.